Preschool & Kindergarten

-Developmentally appropriate kindergarten curriculum with an emphasis on movement and sensory-integration.
+Developmentally appropriate preschool and kindergarten curricula with an emphasis on movement and sensory-integration.
 Learning math, language and science through practical activities indoors and outside in nature.

-The mixed-age preschool and kindergarten classrooms all provide an organic whole grain snack every day.
-All of the Kindergarten Classes offer a time for “work and play”.
-This creative play is taken very seriously in a Waldorf Kindergarten class.
+The mixed-age preschool/kindergarten classrooms all provide an organic whole grain snack every day.
+All of the Early Childhood Classes offer a time for “work and play”.
+This creative play is taken very seriously in a Waldorf preschool class.
 It is a time when the child’s imagination can flourish and when social activity, initiated by the children, can take place.
-The materials for the creative play are varied and beautiful: silks, large cloths, stones, pinecones, shells, logs, capes, and crowns.
+The materials for the creative play are varied and beautiful: silks, large cloths, stones, pine cones, shells, logs, capes, and crowns.
 These materials are unformed and non-specific and offer the children an unlimited, unrestricted canvas for play.
 One day the children may set sail on a ship, the next day the same toys may become a castle or a restaurant.
 In their simplicity, the materials serve the free flow of a child’s mind so that the child’s imaginative qualities flourish and create a strong foundation for creative thinking in later life.

-Upon entering a Waldorf Kindergarten classroom for the first time, many parents experience a sudden sigh of relief, a deep sense of relaxation and security, and a feeling that “oh yes, this is childhood as it should be.”
+Upon entering a Waldorf Early Childhood classroom for the first time, many parents experience a sudden sigh of relief, a deep sense of relaxation and security, and a feeling that “oh yes, this is childhood as it should be.”